theMikeD/wp-base-tools/README.md

 # Git-ified Development WordPress Installer
 This is a system to create a git-ified WordPress installation.
 The end result is that the entire WordPress installation is in git, with the following notes:
 - WordPress itself is a submodule (see Note (2));
-- the WordPress database credentials;
+- the config file is excluded but the DB creds are not;
 - anything in the root folder that is not related to this install;
 - anything in wp-content that is not
   - themes/